arushi315/java10-http2-springboot-junit5/README.md

 ## 7. Rest API exception handling

+With Spring boot, life is made easy with good exception handling.
+In this project, you can see the usage of @RestControllerAdvice to handle all application and non-application level exceptions.

 # Some key observations while working on this assignment

 1. There is a reason, I have used specific version of surefire, failsafe plugins.